Mention the terms "public speaking" or "presentation," and you're likely to evoke an emotional response from anyone nearby.

 - OfficeHow to Use and Edit PowerPoint Master SlidesBob Flisser

-What's your top tip for how to make a great PowerPoint presentations?
+What's your top tip for how to make a great PowerPoint presentation?
 Let me know in the comments section below.